Dual realizations of Bergman spaces on strongly convex domains: Some singular integral operators

 is an isomorphism. \end{lemma}

+\begin{proof} {Fix $p\in(1,\infty)$.
+According to Theorem~2.15 and Remark~2.6 in \cite{CEM19}, the surjectivity of $\Phi_p$ is guaranteed if the following two conditions are satisfied: \begin{itemize} \item [(i)]For $p \in(1, \infty)$, the positive Bergman operator $|P|$, defined by

-\begin{proof} Fix $p\in(1,\infty)$.
-By {\cite[Theorem 2.15]{CEM19}}, a sufficient condition for the surjectivity of $\Phi_p$ is the $L^p\ltt D\rtt$-boundedness of the Bergman projection on $D$.
-This is indeed the case for bounded $\cont^2$-smooth strongly convex domains, as shown in \cite{LS12}.
-Following the same argument but switching the roles of $p$ and $q$, we obtain that $\Phi_q$ is also surjective.
+where $\widetilde{B}_D$ is the Bergman kernel of the domain $D$, is a bounded operator on $L^p(D)$. \item[(ii)] The Bergman projection acts as the identity operator on $A^p(D)$. \end{itemize} Both conditions are known to hold for bounded $\cont^2$-smooth strongly $\mathbb{C}$-convex domains.
+Specifically, condition (i) was established in \cite{LS12}, while by \cite[Lemma 2.8]{CEM19} and condition (i), condition (ii) is equivalent to $A^2(\Omega)\cap A^p(\Omega)$ being dense in $A^p(\Omega)$, which follows from \cite[Proposition 7.1]{LS12}.} Following the same argument but switching the roles of $p$ and $q$, we obtain that $\Phi_q$ is also surjective.
 Hence, from {\cite[Corollary 2.14]{CEM19}}, it follows that $\Phi_p$ is injective, which completes the proof. \end{proof}

 Next, we introduce the Borel transform on $A^2(\C^n,\omega_D)$, which allows us to relate $\F_{n+1}$ with $\mathcal L$, to establish Theorem~\ref{th:PW bergman}.